 Are you looking for a set of over-ear headphones that's prepared for the next generation of technology?
 Despite being under $100, the Sony WH-CH700N employs the latest active noise cancellation technology and also includes Amazon Alexa compatibility, so you can control your music and phone calls with simple voice commands.
-A built-in microphone similarly offers noise dampening for clearer and cleaner calls, and artificial intelligence helps bolster the already impressive noise cancellation available here.
-And these headphones are designed to last a good long time.
+A built-in microphone similarly offers noise dampening for clearer and cleaner calls, and artificial intelligence helps bolster the already impressive noise cancellation on offer here.
+These headphones are designed to last a good long time, too.
 You can depend on them to provide you with a solid 35 hours of performance on one charge.

-Edifier isn't the most well recognized brand name, but they're well worth your attention if you want to make the most of your $100 budget.
-They utilize powerful 40 mm speaker drives for crisp performance at any volume, and their lightweight body is ergonomically designed and outfitted with soft leather earmuffs that feel good without overheating even during long listening sessions.
-These headphones don't come with Bluetooth connectivity, but they do offer a solid gold plated 3.5 millimeter cable for a more reliable connection to all of your favorite devices.
-For just a few bucks more, you can get a version of the H840 that includes a dedicated microphone.
+Edifier isn't the most well-recognized brand name, but they're well worth your attention if you want to make the most of your $100 budget.
+They utilize powerful 40 mm speaker drivers for crisp performance at any volume, and their lightweight body is ergonomically designed and outfitted with soft leather earmuffs that feel good without overheating even during long listening sessions.
+These headphones don't come with Bluetooth connectivity, but they do offer a solid gold-plated 3.5-millimeter cable for a more reliable connection to all of your favorite devices.
+For just a few bucks more, you can get a version of the H840 that also includes a dedicated microphone.

 9. AUSDOM Over-Ear Headphones

-AUSDOM is producing some of the cheapest headphones on our list, but you don't have to worry about the quality here.
-While these won't match the sound performance of the most expensive headphones, they are a solid choice for people operating on a tight budget.
+AUSDOM produces some of the cheapest headphones on our list, but you don't have to worry about the quality here.
+While these won't match the sound performance of the most expensive headphones on the market, they are a solid choice for people operating on a tight budget.
 The headband here is both comfortable and highly adjustable, and the muffs are made from soft leather for a sense of both comfort and style that goes well beyond what you could expect for headphones under $20.
-And their compact, durable, and foldable design makes them a low stress pair of headphones to take with you when you travel.
+And their compact, durable, and foldable design makes them a low-stress pair of headphones to take with you when you travel.

 10. Anker Soundcore Life Q20 Over-Ear Headphones

-If you’re looking for the best headphone in ear for under $100, you may want a bit of a helping hand regarding what features and specs to pay attention to.
-Below we’ll break down what you should pay attention to when shopping for over-ear headphones under $100 and answer some of the questions we hear most frequently.
+If you’re looking for the best over-ear headphones for under $100, you may want a bit of a helping hand regarding which features and specs to pay attention to.
+Below we’ll break down what you should pay attention to when shopping for over-ear headphones under $100 and answer some of the questions we hear most frequently on the subject.

-Bluetooth is the most convenient connection option since it allows you to hook your over-ear headphones to a wide variety of devices wirelessly, but they come with two major downsides.
-Latency is sometimes an issue with these headphones because of the wireless connection, and they both cost more than headphones with a traditional audio cable and require you to pay attention to the battery.
+Bluetooth is the most convenient connection option since it allows you to hook up your over-ear headphones to a wide variety of devices wirelessly, but this comes with three major downsides.
+Latency is sometimes an issue with these headphones because of the wireless connection, they both cost more than headphones with a traditional audio cable, and you have to make sure to keep them charged up.
 Whether or not you should go with a wireless or wired model really comes down to your budget and how frequently you’re willing to charge them.

-If you’re looking at headphones with a cord, battery life won’t be an issue at all, but if you want a Bluetooth model, it’s one of the most important things to pay attention to.
-Don’t just look at the overall battery life. but also pay attention to how long they take to charge and whether or not the headphones offer a quick charge option.
+If you’re looking at headphones with a cord, battery life won’t be an issue at all.
+If you want a Bluetooth model, though, this is one of the most important things to pay attention to.
+Don’t just look at the overall battery life, but also pay attention to how long they take to charge and whether or not the headphones offer a quick charge option.

 Comfort is a highly personal thing, so you’ll ideally want to take headphones out of the box and try them on in person before you commit.
 Weight is often a good indicator of how good headphones feel, but also pay attention to the flexibility and range of the headband and the materials that the earmuffs are constructed from.
 If you plan on wearing your headphones for long periods of time, comfort will be something you should pay very close attention to.